-Remote access to the ExtraHop appliance is available through the Integrated Dell Remote Access Controller (iDRAC).
+Remote access to the ExtraHop system is available through the Integrated Dell Remote Access Controller (iDRAC).
 In environments where DHCP is not available, an IP address can be assigned to the iDRAC either through the front panel controls or by attaching a monitor, keyboard, and optional mouse to the appliance and then making changes through the System Setup utility.
 After the IP address is configured, additional configurations can be made through the iDRAC web administration interface.

 - If the appliance is powered on, power it off.